jdavis61/puppeteer-api-samples/README.md

 # puppeteer-api-samples
-An example of ES6 page objects using the new puppeteer framework from google chrome.
-The test runner is tape.
-The application under test is a forked copy of tourdedave's "the-internet" project which contains numerous examples of hard to automate pages.
+This repo contains sample ES6 page objects using the goggle chrome [puppeteer](https://github.com/GoogleChrome/puppeteer) library.
+The test runner is [tape](https://github.com/substack/tape).
+The application under test is a forked copy of [tourdedave's "the-internet"](https://github.com/tourdedave/the-internet) project which contains numerous examples of hard to automate pages.

-This project was created to serve as a reference to others interested in ES6 puppeteer tests.

 # Dependencies
 * Ruby -- Needed to run the "the-internet" project locally.